citrix/citrix-daas-rest-go/citrixorchestration/docs/MachineCatalogsAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Name or ID of the machine catalog to update.
 If the catalog is present in a catalog folder,             specify the name in this format: {catalog folder path plus catalog name}.
-For example, FolderName1|FolderName2|CatalogName. citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID. citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID. userAgent := "Mozilla/5.0" // string | User Agent type of the request. deleteVm := true // bool | Specifies whether to delete virtual machines that were provisioned in the machine catalog.
-Only relevant when ProvisioningType is MCS; otherwise, ignored.
-Optional; default is `true`. (optional) (default to true) deleteAccount := openapiclient.MachineCatalogs_DeleteMachineCatalog_deleteAccount_parameter{MachineAccountDeleteOption: openapiclient.MachineAccountDeleteOption("Unknown")} // MachineCatalogsDeleteMachineCatalogDeleteAccountParameter | Specifies what to do with AD machine accounts that are associated with the machine catalog.
-Optional; default is . (optional) (default to None) async := true // bool | If `true`, the machine catalog (and associated objects) will be deleted as a background task.
-The task will have JobType DeleteMachineCatalog.
-When the task is complete it will redirect to GetMachineCatalogs.
-The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog being deleted, * _Name_ - Name of the machine catalog being deleted. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+For example, FolderName1|FolderName2|CatalogName. userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional) authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
 If not provided, a new GUID will be generated and returned. (optional) xAdminCredential := "xAdminCredential_example" // string | Admin credential to use when performing the operation.
 If not specified, the operation will be performed using the account under which the identity service is running If specified, must be in a format matching that of the standard 'Authorization' request header; the username and password separated by a colon, UTF8-encoded, then base64-encoded, then the \"Basic \" scheme prepended.
 Example:Basic QWxhZGRpbjpPcGVuU2VzYW1l (optional) xAccessToken := "xAccessToken_example" // string | Access token to use when performing the operation.
 If specified, must be in a format matching that of the standard 'Authorization' request header; UTF8-encoded, then base64-encoded, then the \"Bearer\" scheme prepended.
-Example: Bearer bGljaGVuZy5saW5AY2l0cml4LmNvbQ== (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+Example: Bearer bGljaGVuZy5saW5AY2l0cml4LmNvbQ== (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) deleteVm := true // bool | Specifies whether to delete virtual machines that were provisioned in the machine catalog.
+Only relevant when ProvisioningType is MCS; otherwise, ignored.
+Optional; default is `true`. (optional) (default to true) deleteAccount := openapiclient.MachineAccountDeleteOption("Unknown") // MachineAccountDeleteOption | Specifies what to do with AD machine accounts that are associated with the machine catalog.
+Optional; default is . (optional) (default to "None") purgeDBOnly := true // bool | Specifies whether to only delete virtual machines record that were provisioned in the machine catalog from database, not access hypervisor to delete virtual machines, this is recommended only when hypervisor cannot be accessed.
+Optional; default is `false`. (optional) (default to false) async := true // bool | If `true`, the machine catalog (and associated objects) will be deleted as a background task.
+The task will have JobType DeleteMachineCatalog.
+When the task is complete it will redirect to GetMachineCatalogs.
+The job's Parameters will contain properties:  * _Id_ - ID of the machine catalog being deleted, * _Name_ - Name of the machine catalog being deleted. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsDeleteMachineCatalog(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).DeleteVm(deleteVm).DeleteAccount(deleteAccount).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).XAccessToken(xAccessToken).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    r, err := apiClient.MachineCatalogsAPIsDAAS.MachineCatalogsDeleteMachineCatalog(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XAdminCredential(xAdminCredential).XAccessToken(xAccessToken).Accept(accept).CitrixLocale(citrixLocale).DeleteVm(deleteVm).DeleteAccount(deleteAccount).PurgeDBOnly(purgeDBOnly).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachineCatalogsAPIsDAAS.MachineCatalogsDeleteMachineCatalog``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)